toxic-johann/enable-auto-tts/README.md

 In order to fix this, I create this package.
 You can enable the auto TTS easily.

+### DEMO

+https://codepen.io/toxic-johann/pen/JjGrPzg You can check the code with this code pen.

 ### install
 ```
 npm install enable-auto-tts